THE MOST TRUSTED COPYCAT RECIPES

 I'm not sure if this dish came from those sessions, but according to servers at the Olive Garden, the Hot Artichoke-Spinach Dip is one of the most requested appetizers on the menu.
 The restaurant serves the dip with chips made from fried pasta, but you can serve your homemade Olive Garden hot artichoke dip with just about any type of crackers, chips, or toasted Italian bread, like bruschetta.

-Try my Olive Garden Hot Artichoke Dip recipe below, and find more of your favorite Olive Garden recipes here.
+Try my Olive Garden Hot Artichoke Dip copycat recipe below, and find more of your favorite Olive Garden recipes here.

 Source: Top Secret Restaurant Recipes by Todd Wilbur.